 While the making and using of various embodiments of the present invention are discussed in detail below, it should be appreciated that the present invention provides many applicable inventive concepts, which can be embodied in a wide variety of specific contexts.
-The specific embodiments discussed herein are merely illustrative of specific ways to make and use the invention and do not limit the scope of the invention.
+The specific embodiments discussed herein are merely illustrative of specific ways to make 30 and use the invention and do not limit the scope of the invention.

-A vehicle based data collection and processing system 55 100 of the present invention is shown in FIGS. 1, 1A, and 1B.
+A vehicle based data collection and processing system 100 of the present invention is shown in FIGS. 1, 1A, and 1B.
 Additional aspects and embodiments of the present invention are shown in FIGS. 2 and 18.
 System 100 includes one or more computer consoles 102.
-The computer consoles contain one or more computers 104 for controlling both vehicle and system operations.
-Examples of the functions of the computer console are the controlling digital color sensor systems that can be associated with the data collection and processing system, providing the display data to a pilot, coordinating the satellite generated GPS pulse-per-second (PPS) event trigger (which may be 20 or more pulses per second), data logging, sensor control and adjustment, checking and alarming for error events, recording and indexing photos, storing and processing data, flight planning capability that automates the navigation of the vehicle, data, and providing a real-time display of pertinent information.
-A communications interface between the control computer console and the vehicle autopilot control provides the ability to actually control the flight path of the vehicle in real-time.
+The computer consoles 102 contain one or more computers 104 for controlling both vehicle and system operations.
+Examples of the functions of the computer console 102 are the controlling digital color 40 sensor systems 112 that can be associated with the data collection and processing system 100, providing the display data to a pilot, coordinating the satellite generated GPS pulse-persecond (PPS) event trigger (which may be 20 or more pulses per second), data logging, sensor control and adjustment, checking and alarming for error events, recording and indexing photos, storing and processing data, flight planning capability that automates the navigation of the vehicle, data, and providing a real-time display of pertinent information.
+A communications interface between the control computer console 102 and the vehicle autopilot control provides the ability to actually control the flight path of the vehicle 100 in realtime.
 This results in a more precise control of the vehicle's path than is possible by a human being.
 All of these functions can be accomplished by the use of various computer programs that are synchronized to the GPS PPS signals and take into account the various electrical latencies of the measurement devices.
+In an embodiment, the computer 104 is embedded within the sensors 306 through 314.

 One or more differential global positioning systems 106 are incorporated into the system 100.
 The global positioning systems 106 are used to navigate and determine precise flight paths during vehicle and system operations.
-To accomplish this, the global positioning systems 106 are commu- ${20}$ nicatively linked to the computer console 102 such that the information from the global positioning systems 106 can be acquired and processed without flight interruption.
-Zero or more GPS units may be located at known survey points in order to provide a record of each sub-secondsw' GPS 25 satellite-based errors in order to be able to back correct the accuracy of the system 100.
-GPS andlor ground based positioning services may be used that eliminate the need for ground control points altogether.
-This technique results in 30 greatly improved, sub-second by sub-second positional accuracy of the data capture vehicle.
+To accomplish this, the global positioning systems 106 are communicatively linked to the computer console 102 such that the information from the global positioning systems 106 can be acquired and processed without flight interruption.
+Zero or more GPS units may be located at known survey points in order to provide a record of each sub-seconds' GPS satellite-based errors in order to be able to back correct the accuracy of the system 100.
+GPS and/or ground based positioning services may be used that eliminate the need for ground control points altogether.
+This technique results in greatly improved, sub-second by sub-second positional accuracy of the data capture vehicle 100.

-One or more AMUs 108 that provide real-time yaw, pitch, and roll information that is used to accurately determine the attitude of the vehicle at the instant of data capture are also 35 communicatively linked to the computer console 102.
-The present attitude measurement unit (AMU) (e.g. Applanix POS AV), uses three high performance fiber optic gyros, one gyro each for yaw, pitch, and roll measurement.
-AMUs from other manufacturers, and AMUs that use other inertial measurement devices can be used as well.
-Additionally, an AMU may be employed to determine the instantaneous attitude of the vehicle and make the system more fault tolerant to statistical errors in AMU readings.
-Connected to 45 the AMU can be one or more multi-frequency DGPS receivers 110.
-The multi-frequency DGPS receivers 110 can be integrated with the AMU's yaw, pitch, and roll attitude data in order to more accurately determine the location of the remote sensor platform in three dimensional space.
-Additionally, the direction of geodesic North may be determined by the vector created by successive DGPS positions, recorded in a synchronized manner with the GPS PPS signals.
+One or more AMUs 108 that provide real-time yaw, pitch, and roll information that is used to accurately determine the attitude of the vehicle 100 at the instant of data capture are 10 also communicatively linked to the computer console 102.
+The present attitude measurement unit 108 (AMU) (e.g. Applanix POS AV), uses three high performance fiber optic gyros, one gyro each for yaw, pitch, and roll measurement.
+AMUs from other manufacturers, and AMUs that use other 15 inertial measurement devices can be used as well.
+Additionally, an AMU 108 may be employed to determine the instantaneous attitude of the vehicle 100 and make the system more fault tolerant to statistical errors in AMU readings.